 Washington County currently provides medical, dental and vision coverage for you and your eligible family members.
 Please refer to the plan summary for information regarding coverage levels and restrictions for each plan.

-Employees qualify for the Healthy Choices incentive by participating in Wellness activities throughout the prior year.
-If a new employee is hired after the close of the Healthy Choices activity period they will be placed in Healthy Choices incentive for the remainder of the benefit year.
+Employees qualify for the Healthy Choices Incentive by participating in Wellness activities throughout the prior year.
+If a new employee is hired after the close of the Healthy Choices activity period they will be placed in Healthy Choices Incentive for the remainder of the benefit year.
 Employees will have an opportunity each year to qualify for the Healthy Choices incentive by completing select Wellness activities.
+Earning the Healthy Choices Incentive gives employees a lower employee premium share on their medical, dental, and vision plans for the upcoming plan year (5% versus 8% for employees who do not earn the Incentive).
 Current premium contribution rates are available by clicking here.

 The following dental plans are available:

-Vision coverage is available through Moda Health Vision (formerly ODS) Vision Plan.
+Vision coverage is available through Vision Service Plan (VSP)

 Employee Assistance Program (EAP): This Program provides strictly confidential counseling (in-person or E-support) and referral services for all benefit-eligible Washington County employees and their family members enrolled on their insurance plan.